Putnam Investments LLC Sells 1,093 Shares of Caleres, Inc. (NYSE:CAL)

-Putnam Investments LLC trimmed its stake in Caleres, Inc. (NYSE:CAL – Get Rating) by 1.8% in the 3rd quarter, Holdings Channel.com reports.
-The firm owned 60,134 shares of the textile maker’s stock after selling 1,093 shares during the period.
+Putnam Investments LLC reduced its holdings in shares of Caleres, Inc. (NYSE:CAL – Get Rating) by 1.8% in the third quarter, Holdings Channel.com reports.
+The fund owned 60,134 shares of the textile maker’s stock after selling 1,093 shares during the quarter.
 Putnam Investments LLC’s holdings in Caleres were worth $1,457,000 at the end of the most recent quarter.

-Other institutional investors have also modified their holdings of the company.
-Lazard Asset Management LLC lifted its stake in shares of Caleres by 956.1% in the 2nd quarter.
-Lazard Asset Management LLC now owns 1,299 shares of the textile maker’s stock valued at $34,000 after purchasing an additional 1,176 shares during the last quarter.
-USA Financial Portformulas Corp lifted its stake in shares of Caleres by 40.1% during the 3rd quarter.
-USA Financial Portformulas Corp now owns 1,384 shares of the textile maker’s stock worth $34,000 after acquiring an additional 396 shares during the last quarter.
-Assetmark Inc. lifted its stake in shares of Caleres by 35.6% during the 3rd quarter.
-Assetmark Inc. now owns 2,183 shares of the textile maker’s stock worth $53,000 after acquiring an additional 573 shares during the last quarter.
-Captrust Financial Advisors lifted its stake in shares of Caleres by 30.4% during the 1st quarter.
-Captrust Financial Advisors now owns 5,467 shares of the textile maker’s stock worth $106,000 after acquiring an additional 1,275 shares during the last quarter.
-Finally, Mutual of America Capital Management LLC lifted its stake in shares of Caleres by 16.2% during the 2nd quarter.
-Mutual of America Capital Management LLC now owns 6,377 shares of the textile maker’s stock worth $167,000 after acquiring an additional 888 shares during the last quarter.
+A number of other institutional investors and hedge funds have also recently modified their holdings of CAL.
+Lazard Asset Management LLC lifted its stake in shares of Caleres by 956.1% during the 2nd quarter.
+Lazard Asset Management LLC now owns 1,299 shares of the textile maker’s stock worth $34,000 after acquiring an additional 1,176 shares during the last quarter.
+USA Financial Portformulas Corp raised its position in Caleres by 40.1% during the 3rd quarter.
+USA Financial Portformulas Corp now owns 1,384 shares of the textile maker’s stock valued at $34,000 after purchasing an additional 396 shares in the last quarter.
+Assetmark Inc. raised its position in Caleres by 35.6% during the 3rd quarter.
+Assetmark Inc. now owns 2,183 shares of the textile maker’s stock valued at $53,000 after purchasing an additional 573 shares in the last quarter.
+Captrust Financial Advisors raised its position in Caleres by 30.4% during the 1st quarter.
+Captrust Financial Advisors now owns 5,467 shares of the textile maker’s stock valued at $106,000 after purchasing an additional 1,275 shares in the last quarter.
+Finally, Mutual of America Capital Management LLC increased its holdings in shares of Caleres by 16.2% in the 2nd quarter.
+Mutual of America Capital Management LLC now owns 6,377 shares of the textile maker’s stock valued at $167,000 after acquiring an additional 888 shares during the period.
 87.46% of the stock is owned by institutional investors.

 Caleres Stock Down 4.3 %

-A number of brokerages recently issued reports on CAL.
-Piper Sandler raised Caleres from a “neutral” rating to an “overweight” rating and raised their price target for the stock from $26.00 to $35.00 in a research note on Tuesday, February 21st.
-CL King decreased their price target on Caleres from $37.00 to $35.00 in a research note on Thursday, November 17th.
-Finally, StockNews.com raised Caleres from a “hold” rating to a “buy” rating in a research note on Friday, February 3rd.
+Several analysts have weighed in on the company.
+Piper Sandler upgraded Caleres from a “neutral” rating to an “overweight” rating and boosted their price target for the company from $26.00 to $35.00 in a research note on Tuesday, February 21st.
+StockNews.com upgraded Caleres from a “hold” rating to a “buy” rating in a research note on Friday, February 3rd.
+Finally, CL King dropped their price target on Caleres from $37.00 to $35.00 in a research report on Thursday, November 17th.

 Caleres, Inc engages in the retail and wholesale of footwear.
 It operates through the following segments: Famous Footwear, Brand Portfolio, and Other.
 The Famous Footwear segment provides brand-name athletic, casual, and dress shoes for the entire family.
 The Brand Portfolio segment offers retailers and consumers a portfolio of brands by designing, developing, sourcing, manufacturing, and marketing branded footwear for women and men.